-Certain domestic equities and real estate classified as Level 1 of the fair value hierarchy are valued based on quoted market prices in active markets.
+Certain domestic and foreign equities, american depository receipts, mutual funds, and real estate classified as Level 1 of the fair value hierarchy are valued based on quoted market prices in active markets.

-Corporate bonds and government bonds are classified as Level 2 of the fair value hierarchy and are valued using a matrix pricing technique.
+Domestic and foreign corporate bonds and government bonds are classified as Level 2 of the fair value hierarchy and are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.

-Certain domestic equities are classified as Level 3.
+Certain equities and commingled funds are classified as Level 3.
 Level 3 investments are financial assets that are considered the most illiquid and the hardest to value.
 Since they are not traded frequently it is difficult to get an accurate market price.
 These asset values are received from our individual investment managers fund statements and are priced based on calculations and assumptions from quoted prices of similar assets.